 A majority of Jeep Wranglers have tires that are made for traction.
 Due to this, the wheels comprise a firmer grip on the surface of the roads.
 Though it can be suitable for off-road driving conditions, it might not be comfortable while driving on highways.
 As a result of this, the ride becomes rougher.

 “However, if you want to make your vehicle ride smoother, swap the old tires with the new low-profile ones.
 By lessening the traction, one can reduce friction while cruising on the highways.
 In addition, it will also help decrease the height of the vehicle.”

 Get the Coil Springs

 Contrary to this, the leaf springs are not much efficient in reducing the impact.
-Moreover, the new coil springs have diverse firmness rates reacting as per the pressure which one applies on them.
-Still wondering how to make a Jeep Wrangler ride smoother, replace the leaf springs with coil springs and see the difference.
+Moreover, the new coil springs have diverse firmness rates reacting as per the pressure that one applies to them.
+Still wondering about making Jeep Wrangler ride smoother, replacing the leaf springs with coil springs, and seeing the difference.

 Changing the Shock Dampeners

 If the Jeep Wrangler is merely on springs, it will bounce upwards and downwards after encountering speed breakers, bumps or potholes.
 To prevent this, the shock dampeners aid in controlling such impacts.
 Using an old shock dampener can make the ride rougher.
 Usually, it happens when the shock dampeners become stiffer.